hashed-io/proxy-financial-smart-contracts/docs/Tutorials/how to assign roles.md

 </br>

-There are a couple of considerations to keep in mind, let's analyze this `Anchor Wallet` window:
+There are a couple of considerations to keep in mind.
+First, let's analyze this `Anchor Wallet` window:

 * You only have 0:30 seconds to complete the transaction.